Graph Cuts with Interacting Edge Costs - Examples, Approximations, and Algorithms: Special cases

 Even for general, unconstrained submodular minimization\footnote{For unconstrained submodular function minimization we drop the constraint that the functions $g_j$ are nondecreasing.}, the class $\mathcal{F}(k)$ admits specialized improved optimization algorithms \citep{kohli2009p,sk10,kol12,jegbs13}.
-The complexity of those faster specialized algorithms too depends on the rank $k$.
-An interesting question arising from the above observations is whether $\mathcal{F}(k)$ contains \emph{all} submodular functions, if $k$ is large enough?
-The answer is no: even if $k$ is allowed to be exponential, this class is a strict sub-class of all submodular functions.
+The complexity of those faster specialized algorithms depends on the rank $k$ as well.
+An interesting question arising from the above observations is whether $\mathcal{F}(k)$ contains \emph{all} submodular functions if $k$ is large enough?
+The answer is no: even if $k$ is allowed to be exponentially large in the ground set size, this class is a strict sub-class of all submodular functions.
 If the addition of auxiliary variables is allowed, this class coincides with the class of graph-representable functions in the sense of \citep{zcj09}: any graph cut function $h: 2^\Vs \to \R_+$ is in $\mathcal{F}(|\Es|)$, and any function in $\mathcal{F}(k)$ can be represented as a graph cut function in an extended auxiliary graph \citep{jlb11}.
 However, not all submodular functions can be represented in this way \citep{zcj09}.

 The parameter $k$ is a measure of complexity.
 If $k$ is not fixed, then \mcoocut{} is NP-hard; for example, the reduction in Section~\ref{sec:reduct} uses such functions.
 Even more, unrestricted $k$ may induce large lower bounds, as has been proved for \emph{label cost} functions of the form $f(A) = \sum_{j=1}^k w_j\min\{1, |A \inter B_j|\}$ \citep{zctz09}.